sascha-pst/sascha-pst.github.io/_posts/2026-04-23-thoughts-on-synthetic-data.md

 **The Bottleneck**- A model with 94% aggregate accuracy can have 78% accuracy on the 4% subgroup.
 The aggregate says ship it.
 The disaggregated says don't.

 The math isn't the bottleneck.
-To look at who's absent and act like their absence matters, is the real calculation needed.
+To look at who's absent and act like their absence matters, are the real calculations needed.